MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/manage-environment-variables.md

 # Manage environment variables

 Environment variables are used to specify certain configurations for `azd` templates.
-These configurations can influence your CI/CD pipelines and how resources are provisioned and deployed to Azure.
+These configurations can influence how resources are provisioned and deployed to Azure and how your CI/CD pipeline is setup.

 ## Input Parameters Substitution